TFCC Tear | Palmer & Atzei Classification

 Palmer vs. Atzei: Key Differences

-The Palmer system provides a broad taxonomy covering both traumatic and degenerative TFCC pathology — excellent for initial categorization and the backbone of most radiology and surgical reporting worldwide.
-The Atzei system is narrower but far more surgically actionable, designed specifically to guide the decision of how to treat peripheral TFCC lesions with respect to the DRUJ.
+The Palmer system provides a broad taxonomy covering both traumatic and degenerative TFCC pathology — it is the backbone of radiology and surgical reporting worldwide and applies to all TFCC lesion types.
+The Atzei system is narrower in scope but far more surgically actionable: it applies specifically to peripheral (Palmer 1B) tears and directly determines the operative strategy based on which TFCC component is disrupted and the state of the DRUJ cartilage.

 How Classifications Guide Treatment